NEW: Kerry: Both China and the U.S. call on Pyongyang to refrain from provocative steps

 During his visit to Seoul on Friday, Kerry said the United States would talk to North Korea, but only if the country gets serious about negotiating the end of its nuclear weapons program.

-"North Korea will not be accepted as a nuclear power," Kerry said in Seoul.
+“North Korea will not be accepted as a nuclear power,” Kerry said in the South Korean capital.

-His trip to South Korea came a day after a Pentagon intelligence assessment surfaced suggesting North Korea may have developed the ability to fire a nuclear-tipped missile at its foes.
+His trip to Seoul came a day after a Pentagon intelligence assessment surfaced suggesting North Korea may have developed the ability to fire a nuclear-tipped missile at its foes.

 U.S. officials think North Korea could test-launch a mobile ballistic missile at any time in what would be seen by the international community as a highly provocative move.